reframejs/reframe/docs/overview.template.md

 ### The future of React is SRO

-I've seen seen all too often.
+React is not only a great library to implement interactive views, but it is also a great templating engine.

+Even if you don't
+Even if none of yours pages

+Hacker news has almost no interactive.
+React's popularity is increasing and is becoming the de-facto, similar to (Vue.js is great but it does a poor job on the server.)
+React in itself is a near-optimal experience; It does only one thing and does it very well.
+The only problem but the ecosystem around React is still young.

+Reframe's vision is that learning JavaScript and React will be enough to build a full-stack application.

+With *SRO*

 **If you page doesn't need to be dynamic, then it shouldn't**.
+Pages that dynamically change in the browser.
-The truth is, dynamic pages are difficult by nature, and not matter how much better our tooling will become, dynamic pages will remain considerably more complex then static pages.
+Dynamic pages are difficult by nature, and not matter how much better our tooling will become, dynamic pages will remain considerably more complex then static pages.

 Every usage signal; React popularity is steadly increasing and not stopping.